 Physical Damage: depending on the type of car you drive, it may be worth it to include one or both coverages of the physical damage insurance.
 They cover repair costs when your car is damaged in collisions (such as an accident) or vandalism and theft.
 There is usually a deductible amount attached to these coverages.
 Contrary to most other coverages, there is no selectable limit for physical damage, but the most coverage you may receive is your car's market value.

 Proof of some sort of liability insurance, which meets the Financial Responsibility Law's requirements, is needed whenever you are registering or renewing a car in Missouri.
 Other than an insurance policy, the Department of Revenue (DOR) will also grant your registration if you have record of one of the following alternatives:

-Surety Bond: a surety bond good for $60,000 in payments for any damage in bodily injury or property you are responsible in an auto accident can serve as your proof of liability insurance.
+Surety bond: a surety bond good for $60,000 in payments for any damage in bodily injury or property you are responsible for in an auto accident can serve as your proof of liability insurance.
 It needs to be issued by a surety company licensed in MO, and get filed with the Director of the DOR.
-When you fail to fully satisfy a judgement, the surety company will pay in your place (and later ask you for the money back).
+When you fail to fully satisfy a judgment, the surety company will pay in your place (and later ask you for the money back).

-Cash/Security Deposit: a deposit of $60,000 in either cash or securities (such as government bonds or notes) with the MO State Treasurer.
-Note that the Treasurer will only accept this deposit when it is verified that you have no prior unsatisfied judgements.
+Cash/security deposit: a deposit of $60,000 in either cash or securities (such as government bonds or notes) with the MO State Treasurer.
+Note that the Treasurer will only accept this deposit when it is verified that you have no prior unsatisfied judgments.
 This deposit serves as your liability insurance and pays for any damage you cause in an accident that is deemed your fault.
 When you submit a receipt of deposit, the DOR will grant your registration.